sunnyCodeENGINEER/Java-Programming-OOP-Projects/README.md

 ## Revision on basic Object Oriented Programming in Java.
 I revised on the basics of object oriented programming on java Continued my revision on basic Object Oriented Programming in Java.
+Revised on how to receive input from a user in Java.